-The rights of the investors are registered exclusively in global certificates.
-These global certificates shall be held in custody by a central depository for securities.
+The rights of the investors are registered exclusively in collective certificates.
+These collective certificates shall be held in custody by a central depository for securities.
 No claim can be made by an investor for the delivery of individual unit certificates.
 The acquisition of units is only possible in conjunction with depository custody.
 The units are bearer fund units and certify the claims of the owner vis-à-vis the Company.

-Issue and redemption of units
+20. Issue and redemption of units